-"Skeletons".
-Similarly embarrasses an ex-lover over their past relationship and declares that her sole reason for testifying against him is to get back at him for dumping her.
-Alesha blasts him for this as well, asking if the woman's reputation was, of course, "collateral damage."
+"Skeletons", he embarrasses an ex-lover over their past relationship and declares that her sole reason for testifying against him is to get back at him for dumping her.
+Alesha tells him off for this, asking if the woman's reputation was, of course, "collateral damage".

-As seen in the episode "Alesha", she also serves as a Berserk Button for everyone in the group—infuriated by what's happened to her, they go all out to bring her rapist to justice.
-And note that James can barely stand to watch the video of her rape, while Matt can't bring himself to watch it at all.
+Everyone's Baby Sister: As seen in the episode "Alesha", everyone in the group is infuriated by what's happened to her, they go all out to bring her rapist to justice.
+James can barely stand to watch the video of her rape, while Matt can't bring himself to watch it at all.

 Idiot Ball: In "Alesha", where she tries to entrap a doctor who touched her inappropriately and gets raped.